 Article 39 fights for the rights of children living in state and privately-run institutions (children’s homes, boarding and residential schools, mental health inpatient units, prisons and immigration and military detention), a population of around 80,000 in England.

-As a new charity, we are seeking funds to build a brilliant online resource which informs children and young people about their rights and how they can raise concerns and challenge mistreatment.
+We plan to develop a brilliant online resource which informs children and young people about their rights and how they can raise concerns and challenge mistreatment if this ever happens.

 - Pressing for a serious case review into the abuse of children in Medway secure training centre